-As at December 31, 2019 December 31, 2018 Shares authorized Shares issued and outstanding Amount Shares authorized Shares issued and outstanding Amount Preferred shares Series 1 unlimited 5,980,000 \$ 149,500 unlimited 5,980,000 \$ 149,500 Series 3 unlimited 4,000,000 \$ 100,000 unlimited 4,000,000 \$ 100,000 Common shares 2,000,000 985,076 \$ 985 2,000,000 985,076 \$ 985
+As at December 31, 2020 December 31, 2019 Shares authorized Shares issued and outstanding Amount Shares authorized Shares issued and outstanding Amount Preferred shares Series 1 unlimited 5,980,000 \$ 149,500 unlimited 5,980,000 \$ 149,500 Series 3 unlimited 4,000,000 \$ 100,000 unlimited 4,000,000 \$ 100,000 Common shares 2,000,000 985,076 \$ 985 2,000,000 985,076 \$ 985

 In the fourth quarter of 2017, Empire Life issued to E-L Financial Corporation Limited 4,000,000 Non-Cumulative Rate Reset Preferred Shares, Series 3 (Series 3 Preferred Shares) at \$25 per share.
 Holders of Series 3 Preferred Shares are entitled to receive fixed non-cumulative quarterly dividends yielding 4.90% annually, as and when declared by the Board of Directors of Empire Life, for the initial period ending on and including January 17, 2023.
 Thereafter, the dividend rate will be reset every five years at a rate equal to the 5-year Government of Canada bond yield plus 3.24%.
 Holders of Series 3 Preferred Shares will have the right, at their option, to convert their shares into Non-Cumulative Floating Rate Preferred Shares, Series 4 (Series 4 Preferred Shares), subject to certain conditions, on January 17, 2023 and on January 17 every five years thereafter.
 Holders of the Series 4 Preferred Shares will be entitled to receive non-cumulative quarterly floating dividends, as and when declared by the Board of Directors of Empire Life, at a rate equal to the three-month Government of Canada Treasury Bill yield plus 3.24%.
+Subject to regulatory approval, Empire Life may redeem the Series 3 Preferred Shares, in whole or in part, at par, on January 17, 2023 and every five years thereafter.

 In the first quarter of 2016, Empire Life issued to the public 5,980,000 Non-Cumulative Rate Reset Preferred Shares, Series 1 (Series 1 Preferred Shares) at \$25 per share.
 Holders of Series 1 Preferred Shares are entitled to receive fixed non-cumulative quarterly dividends yielding 5.75% annually, as and when declared by the Board of Directors of Empire Life, for the initial period ending on and including April 17, 2021.
 Thereafter, the dividend rate will be reset every five years at a rate equal to the 5-year Government of Canada bond yield plus 4.99%.
 Holders of Series 1 Preferred Shares will have the right, at their option, to convert their shares into Non-Cumulative Floating Rate Preferred Shares, Series 2 (Series 2 Preferred Shares), subject to certain conditions, on April 17, 2021 and on April 17 every five years thereafter.
 Holders of the Series 2 Preferred Shares will be entitled to receive non-cumulative quarterly floating dividends, as and when declared by the Board of Directors of Empire Life, at a rate equal to the three-month Government of Canada Treasury Bill yield plus 4.99%.
+Subject to regulatory approval, Empire Life may redeem the Series 1 Preferred Shares, in whole or in part, at par, on April 17, 2021 and every five years thereafter.